slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On selling, negotiation and price

 <!--
+- my prices are based on my talent, not your budget.
+- sell the problem you solve, not the product you have.
+- don't find costumers for your products, find products for your costumers. -- seth godin
+> *"Advertising has us chasing cars and clothes, working jobs we hate so we can buy shit we don't need."
+-- Chuck Palahniuk*
+> *" Nobody reads advertising.
+People read what interests them, and sometimes it's an ad."
+-- Howard Luck Gossage*
+> *"Stop selling, start helping."
+-- Zig Ziglar*
+> *"If it doesn't sell, it isn't creative."
+-- David Ogilvy*
+> *"If you can't advertise yourself, what hope have you being able to advertise anything else."
+-- David Ogilvy*
+> *"You can't bore people into buying your product."
+-- David Ogilvy*
 > *"Advertising serves not so much to Advertise products as to promote consumption as a way of life."
 -- Carl Lash (?), 1978*
 > *"You can tell the ideals of a nation by its advertisements."